mojaloop/documentation/docs/technical/technical/deployment-guide/nodejs-dependency-update-guide.md

 # NodeJS Repository Update Sequence

 This document provides guidance on the order in which Mojaloop NodeJS repositories should be updated when releasing new features and/or maintaining Mojaloop.
 This is important to ensure that each of the services part of a Mojaloop Release use the correct Mojaloop repository dependency.
+This is the update as of Mojaloop RC v17; as Mojaloop evolves, this needs to be updated with new components (and clean up components that are removed).

 ## Table of Contents